oblio360/hearthstone-blog/_drafts/playing-raptor-rogue.md

   best 4 mana minion in the game]({% post_url 2015-11-19-hearthcraft-key-commons %}).
 * 2x <a href="http://www.hearthpwn.com/cards/280-azure-drake">Azure Drake</a> - card draw, +1 spell damage for more
   efficient minion removal or better reach for lethal and on top of that a decent minion body.
-* 1x <a href="http://www.hearthpwn.com/cards/14434-dark-iron-skulker">Dark Iron Skuler</a> - another, slightly more
+* 1x <a href="http://www.hearthpwn.com/cards/14434-dark-iron-skulker">Dark Iron Skulker</a> - another, slightly more
   powerful AOE that also leaves a 4/3 minion behind.
 * 2x <a href="http://www.hearthpwn.com/cards/7749-sludge-belcher">Sludge Belcher</a> - deathrattle, double taunt to
   block aggro.
 * 1x <a href="http://www.hearthpwn.com/cards/33-sylvanas-windrunner">Sylvanas Windrunner</a> - another deathrattle and a
-  decent 5/5 body; great in control matchups especially against classes where you want to block a big drop; copying the deathrattle with the Raptor can be strong as it can potentially block 2 powerful turns from your opponent.
+  decent 5/5 body; great in control match ups especially against classes where you want to block a big drop; copying the deathrattle with the Raptor can be strong as it can potentially block 2 powerful turns from your opponent.
 * 1x <a href="http://www.hearthpwn.com/cards/12182-dr-boom">Dr. Boom</a> - more deathrattles on top of probably the [best
   7 mana minion in the game]({% post_url 2015-11-19-hearthcraft-key-commons %}).

+## Tech cards and alternatives

+* <a href="http://www.hearthpwn.com/cards/12175-piloted-sky-golem">Piloted Sky Golem</a> - great body, great
+  deathrattle, it's probably the best card that was no included in the deck; I favored Sylvanas as Sylvanas is stronger against control decks.
+* <a href="http://www.hearthpwn.com/cards/12187-sneeds-old-shredder">Sneed's Old Shredder</a> - big deathrattle, great
+  in a grindy meta; can be used instead of a Sludge Belcher.
+* <a href="http://www.hearthpwn.com/cards/74-acidic-swamp-ooze">Acidic Swamp Ooze</a> - the dreaded weapon killer, this
+  time used by a Rogue that doesn't rely on weapons :smile:; useful for metas where weapons are extremely abundant.
+* <a href="http://www.hearthpwn.com/cards/12227-antique-healbot">Antique Healbot</a> - great in a meta with a lot of
+  aggression through spells or hero powers (Hunter, mostly); generally great for leveling as most of the sub-level 10 decks are very aggressive.

+## Cards which have been intentionally excluded

+* All Rogue weapon buffs and <a href="http://www.hearthpwn.com/cards/244-blade-flurry">Blade Flurry</a> - you live and
+  die by your minions, not spells; weapon buffs will slow down this game plan while Blade Flurry without them is useless since using it on a naked dagger is too weak.

+* <a href="http://www.hearthpwn.com/cards/513-leper-gnome">Leper Gnome</a> - doesn't trade well with anything and this
+  is not a pure aggro deck; think of this deck more like Midrange Zoo than Aggro Zoo.

+* <a href="http://www.hearthpwn.com/cards/386-harvest-golem">Harvest Golem</a> - the main body doesn't trade up while
+  the deathrattle doesn't make up for this weakness.

 ## Game plan